-The flagship golden lager beer of San Miguel since 1890 in their traditional old school bottles (they recently introduced a new style with gold labels which I don’t like as much).
-You can clearly taste the flavors of bready malts along with a little bit of sweetness and it’s not bitter.
+The flagship golden lager beer of San Miguel since 1890 in their traditional old school bottles (they recently introduced a new style with gold labels which I don’t like quite as much).
+You can clearly taste the flavors of bready malts along with a little bit of sweetness and it’s not really bitter.
 It is along with San Mig Light the absolute most popular beer anywhere and even started selling in Thailand a few years ago.
-No surprise really as it is one of few beers in Asia to receive the highest Grand Gold Quality Award from the Monde Selection (Brussels Belgium).
+No surprise really as it is one of the few beers in Asia to receive the highest Grand Gold Quality Award from the Monde Selection (Brussels Belgium).

 San Mig Light